CBD FOR LUPUS: What You Thought You Knew

 It’s very complicated and contains so many different compounds that include terpenes and cannabinoids.
 Those compounds are used to create specific strains where each has different effects, taste, and smell.

-Marijuana is the flowers of female cannabis plants.
+Marijuana is the flower of female cannabis plants.
 This is where the richest concentrations of terpenes and cannabinoids are.
 This is what people use for medical and recreational use.
 THC is very high in this.

 Cannabis is a family of plants with two primary classifications – Indica and Sativa.
 There are more, but we’ll stick with these for this post.